King Vidor: The Crowd (1928) and cinematic populism

 Employing relatively unknown actors, the film had modest box office success, but was widely praised by critics.
-In 1928, Vidor received an Oscar nomination, and his first for Best Director.
-M-G-M executives, who had been content to allow Vidor an "experimental" film found that bleak social outlook of The Crowd troubling – reflected in their one-year delay in releasing the film.
+In 1928, Vidor received his first Oscar nomination for Best Director.
+M-G-M executives, who had been content to allow Vidor an "experimental" film, found the bleak social outlook of The Crowd troubling – reflected in their one-year delay in releasing the film.
 The Crowd has since been recognized as one of the "masterpieces" of the late silent era.